-Third, for the same reason you should believe that your own reasoning and introspection is reliable.
+Third, for the same reason you should believe that your own reasoning and self-awareness is reliable.
 If your thoughts can be directly altered from your brain, then you can't know that an evil scientist hasn't implanted you with a chip that prevents you from ever reasoning validly and from remembering the event.
 If you've read the lesson on the Principle of Contingent Uncertainty, you already know that you can't technically 'prove' anything about the world around you, although there are still reasons to act like it's real.
 Well saying that your brain houses or at least controls your thoughts is basically making the same thing true about your mind.

 The fourth reason you should believe me, is because you already do and you can't help it.
-I have some thoughts files on my computer where I was trying to figure out what primary emotions can exist in the person's mind and exactly what causes each of them.
-I decided that we feel joy when our desires are fulfilled, sorrow when our aversions are fulfilled, fear when our aversions are about to be fulfilled, etc. And that all makes sense, right?
-But if we accept that our emotions can be directly altered from the brain then all of that becomes meaningless because what really fuels those emotions is just some chemical reaction, not anything that philosophy can figure out except by coincidence.
+I have another article posted that contains the result of hundreds of hours of philosophy about what primary emotions can exist in the person's mind and exactly what causes each of them.
+I decided that we feel awe when we see an impressive accomplishment, frustration when we find out we don't understand something we thought we did, fear when we expect something bad to happen, anger when someone does something we don't like (simplified), etc. And that all makes sense, right?
+But if we accept that our emotions are just chemical reactions in the brain then all of that becomes meaningless because what really fuels those emotions is just some chemical being released, not anything that philosophy can figure out except by coincidence.
 Is that something you believe?
 That what fuels emotions is a matter of science and not philosophy?

 In fact, I go so far as to say that these immaterial souls we have are the only things that exist - the physical universe does not except insofar as sentient minds perceive it.
 I can't really explain it, but in my teenage years I just sort of had this epiphany while sitting alone on a pier at night, and ever since then I haven't been able to see it as not self-evident that if a physical object can never be perceived, it by definition doesn't exist.
 (The reason souls aren't subject to this is because we perceive ourselves through introspecton.)